martimgalvao/hearing_urban_change/README.md

   <img src="https://github.com/martimgalvao/hearing_urban_change/blob/main/year_p_map.png" />
 </p>

 Although the initial results of this study are promising, more data would help to understand the relationship between noise and urban change in New York City, specifically around the question of what qualifies as 'noise'.
 Future iterations of this project will incroporate categorized and geo-tagged data of city sounds, allowing us to compare the frequency of noise sources such as sirens, screeching tires, loud music, jackhammers and the like to the number of noise incident reports in the area.

-NYU's Sound of New York City Urban Sound Tagging (SONYC-UST) dataset will be useful in this next step.
+A pre-labeled dataset such as NYU's Sound of New York City Urban Sound Tagging ([SONYC-UST](https://wp.nyu.edu/sonyc/)) dataset will be useful in this next phase, as will geo-tagged audio files from publicly available sources such as [freesound.org](https://freesound.org).
+The latter will require the development of an audio event classifier, likely using [Librosa](https://librosa.org), to recognize various categories of noise.